 Short summary name: Senior Agricultural Mobile Haven

 This neighborhood is a predominantly White area with a significantly low presence of Black, Asian, Hispanic or Latino, and multi-racial populations.
-The residents in this neighborhood tend to be older, with a higher concentration of males aged 65 years and above and females aged 85 years and over.
+The residents in this neighborhood tend to be older, with a higher concentration of males aged 65 years and above.
 The young adult population in this area, particularly those aged 18 to 24 years, is lower than the national average.

 In terms of language, there is a very low percentage of teenagers and adults who speak Indo-European, Asian and Pacific Island, or other languages, compared to the national average.
 The residents predominantly commute to work by car, truck, or van, with a strikingly low reliance on public transportation, bicycles, or walking.
-It is also observed that many residents start their workday early, between 5:00 a.m. and 6:29 a.m.
+It is also observed that many residents start their workday early.

-This neighborhood exhibits a high adoption rate, as there is a considerable number of families living with adopted or stepchildren.
+This neighborhood exhibits a high adoption rate, as there is a considerable number of families living with stepchildren.
 Married couple families are also more prevalent in this area.
 Education levels vary, with a higher percentage of residents having completed 10th grade, obtained a GED or alternative credential, or attended some college for less than a year.
 However, the number of residents with a bachelor's degree or higher is significantly below the national average.

 Income levels tend to be modest, with a higher proportion of residents earning between $50,000 and $99,999 annually.
 Those with retirement income are also slightly more prevalent than the national average.
 The neighborhood consists mostly of owner-occupied housing units, with very few renter-occupied units.
-The housing stock is predominantly mobile homes, and a considerable number of homes were built between 2000 and 2009.
+The housing stock is predominantly mobile homes, and a considerable number of homes were built since 1990.

 Residents in this neighborhood work in various industries, with a notably high number of men employed in agriculture, forestry, fishing, and hunting, and mining.
 Women are also more likely to be employed in agriculture, forestry, fishing, and hunting, and mining, but to a lesser extent than men.
 Many households rely on a cellular data plan for internet access, and there is a significant number of households with satellite internet service.